Procedure: Organisational arrangements change

 - A budget unit is an academic or administrative unit of the University which receives a budget allocation that is identifiably separate from other budget units with its own budget identity code.

-- A change to the formal organisational structure requires the prior approval of the Vice-Chancellor for all academic and administrative units within a College and the Executive Director (Administration & Planning) for all other units.
+- A change to the formal organisational structure requires the prior approval of the Vice-Chancellor for all academic and administrative units within a College and the Deputy Vice-Chancellor International & Corporate / Chief Operating Officer for all other units.
 Changes to Colleges or Research Schools may also require Council approval as determined by the Vice-Chancellor.

 - Formal changes in organisational structures of an organisational unit include changes in the roles of unit, reporting relationships, title of unit, the budget structure, and staffing establishment.
 These will all require a range of administrative and support system changes which the owner of the change needs to identify and consider as part of the planning process before seeking approval for any change.

 - Where the proposed change is significant consultation and/or implementation planning must be then undertaken by the initiating area in accordance with the managing change policy and procedures.

-- The title of an organisational unit should directly relate the role and purpose of the unit, be short as possible and not use titles that might be confused with other units.
+- The title of an organisational unit relates directly to the role and purpose of the unit, is as short as possible and does not use titles that might be confused with other units.
 The use of the title Centre is restricted to academic units as specified in the policy on the establishment, management and closing down of centres.
 Any existing non-academic units with the title Centre should be retitled when the area is next reviewed.

-- In proposing to change organisational arrangements the senior manager proposing the change, usually a member of the University Senior Executive, College Dean or Service Division Director, must outline the rationale for the change, the costs and benefits of the proposed changes, and what actions may need to be taken under the managing change policy.
-The area that initiates a change has to manage the change process and ensure that where appropriate relevant process owners are involved and agree with any proposed changes before the matter is submitted for approval under clause 6 of this procedure.
+- In proposing to change organisational arrangements the senior manager proposing the change, usually a member of the University Senior Executive, College Dean or Service Division Director, outlines the rationale for the change, the costs and benefits of the proposed changes, and what actions need to be taken under the managing change policy.
+The area that initiates a change manages the change process and ensures that where appropriate relevant process owners are involved and agree with any proposed changes, before the matter is submitted for approval under clause six of this procedure.